-Do terms like "hand-on healing" and "energy work" conjur up images of magicians, sorcerers or tarot card readers with crystal balls at the county fair?
+Do terms like hands-on healing and energy work conjur up images of magicians, sorcerers or tarot card readers with crystal balls at the county fair?
 Do words like "hokie", "alternative", and "woo-woo" come to mind?
 Maybe these various modalities just sound too unscientific to be taken seriously?
-If this is the case, you are not alone.
+If this is the case for you, you are not alone.

 You should know, however, that in many cases, there are SCIENTIFICALLY VALIDATED, well-documented principles at play, with sound bases in modern neuroscience, quantum physics, psychology, and physiology.

 As time passes, the more Science understands that healing modalities which involve balancing and reconnecting the body's subtle energies can profoundly improve a person's health for the better.